 Upselling And Cross-Selling Techniques In Retail

-Cross-selling encourages impulse purchases, whereas upselling increases basket value, both of which increase AOV, while also enhancing the customer experience.
-When using these techniques, you must have the aim to improve the shopping experience for your existing customers, rather than trying to pull in new ones.
+Cross-selling encourages impulse purchases, whereas upselling increases basket value.
+Both of these techniques increase average order value, while enhancing the customer experience.
+When using these techniques, aim to improve the shopping experience for your existing customers, rather than trying to attract new ones.

 Academic research has shown that businesses can increase sales simply by cross-merchandising commonly-bought items with less-commonly-bought items to their current customers .

-A recent 2021 study elaborated on this, being the first to demonstrate that, not only can the use of CPDs (complementary product displays) ‘increase sales of an associated focal product’, but also that the visual saliency of these displays affects the scale of the impact .
+A recent 2021 study elaborated on this, being the first to demonstrate that, not only can the use of CPDs (complementary product displays) ‘increase sales of an associated focal product’, but also that the noticeability of these displays affects the scale of the impact .

-Experts in the field have long argued that that cross-selling is most effective when used by companies who base ‘products and services on the needs of [their] customers, rather than trying to force-feed products’ .
-Therefore, always consider what is both convenient and appealing to your particular target market and bear in mind the wants and needs of your existing clientele.
+Experts in the field stress that that cross-selling is most effective when based on real customer needs .
+Therefore, always consider what is convenient and appealing to your particular target market, rather than trying to push irrelevant products.

 How to cross sell products in retail: 6 key ways to cross-sell instore